jieggii/dcfg/README.md

 $ dcfg bind /etc ./etc
 ```

-I also would like to point out, that you can add `--remove` flag to remove binding
+I also would like to point out, that you can add `--remove` flag to remove binding.
+For example:
-E.g.
 ```shell
 $ dcfg bind /usr/etc/ ./usr-etc
 $ dcfg bind --remove /usr/etc/